theJakub/workos-frontend-take-home/client/README.md

 I added an extra row to the table to show the pagination buttons.
 I did this to take advantage of the styles I would get for free from the Table component.
 It does match the designs, but as the screen shrinks, the last column maintains size for the paginiation buttons.
 What I don't like about this is that the user data will loose space, but a decent amount of white space will be maintained next to the menu button.
 I feel like this is not a great use of space when the screen is small.
 My preference would be to extend the Table component to include a .Footer.
 Having a footer that displays like a row, but without being locked into columns would be very useful for the pagination buttons.
 Another options would just be to use a Box and add the correct border and radius.
 This would also require the bottom radius on the table to be removed.

+## Added late

+I realized I forgot animations.
+I spent about 30 minutes adding animations the morning after submission.

+I used motion as my animation package.

+I animated the Users page and the Modal.